Santosh2611/IoT-Based-Smart-Parking-System/README.md

 # IoT-Based-Smart-Parking-System
-This work deals with an automated car parking system which makes utilization of Raspberry Pi with Adafruit innovation.
-Which comprises a model that grants vehicle drivers to effectively find unfilled stopping openings.
-The proposed model comprises IR sensors which sense the nearness of the vehicle and further transmit signals to Raspberry Pi.
+Raspberry Pi is a miniature computer which has the adaptability with sensors.
+The automated car parking system uses the Raspberry Pi.
+This work proposes an automated car parking system that uses infrared sensors.
+The infrared sensor senses the movement of the vehicle and transmits the signal to the Pi.

+LED display is installed at the main entrance of the parking area to provide enough information about slot availability.
+In a real-time scenario, the proposed work can be enhanced further for multiple levels containing n number of slots with multiple Raspberry Pi.